Pratt2321/Pratt2321/README.md

 ### Hi there 👋

-I am an undergraduate student <a href="https://msu.edu/" target="_blank">@MSU</a>.
+I am a graduate student <a href="https://msu.edu/" target="_blank">@MSU</a>.
 I enjoy problem-solving, listening to music, and working out.

-- 🔭 I’m currently working on <a href="https://learn.microsoft.com/en-us/credentials/certifications/azure-ai-engineer/?practice-assessment-type=certification" target="_blank">AI-102</a>.
+- 🔭 I’m currently working on recommendation engines at Walmart.
-- 🌱 I’m currently learning the fundamentals of game theory.
+- 🌱 I’m currently learning about knowledge graphs.
-- 📕 I'm currently reading Sam Walton: Made in America.
+- 📕 I'm currently reading Bowling Alone by Robert Putnam.
 - 👯 I’m looking to gain experience through DS internships.
 - 💬 Ask me about anime, credit cards, and hip-hop.
 - ⚡ Fun fact: I am proficient in using the soroban abacus.